A brief introduction to the choir

 some of our members because the choir is a bit like an extended family for the long standing members.

 Although we have been asked to sing at a number of funerals and memorial services, on a number of occasions for the Piam Brown children's cancer ward at Southampton General Hospital, it was not until recently that we sang at the funeral of one of our own.

-The choir member in question had asked us to sing the South African song Shosholoza at her funeral because she enjoyed the song so much.
-The song was sung at Nelson Mandela's funeral in 2013.
-We were pleased to be able to do so despite the
+The choir member in question had asked us to sing the Southern African song Shosholoza at her funeral because she enjoyed the song so much.
+The late South African president Nelson Mandela spoke about how he sung it during his imprisonment and it was sung at his funeral in 2013.
+We were pleased to be able to do

 Mandela's supporters singing outside his house on hearing of his death

-Also, biennially the well known Comic Relief Red Nose Day event where we ditch the choir uniforms but don't actually sing anything funny – we let people who actually are funny get the laughs.
+Also, biennially, the well known Comic Relief Red Nose Day event where we ditch the choir uniforms but don't actually sing anything funny – we let people who actually are funny get the laughs.
 Needless to say in these events we are usually joined by other folk, notably the Parkewood School of Dance, the Sing Out Choir and Highfield School Singing Club.
 In the past we sang regularly at the Wessex Cancer Trust annual Christmas carol concert at Romsey Abbey, a prestigious event in a very impressive venue.
 We also sing in less spectacular venues in support of local charities like Abby's Heroes and national ones like Shelter Box.
-The logos above will link to the charities' websites.

 Freedom Concert 2013

 To mark the 180th anniversary of the abolition of slavery in the British Empire, a musical presentation written by